Nathan Healy

 Oklahoma Solar Incentives

 OG&E’s Net Energy Billing Option (NEBO) is a monthly net metering program that allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
-Under this program, your solar production is netted against your electricity consumption on a 1:1 basis within each time-of-use period during your monthly billing cycle.
-This means that for every kilowatt-hour (kWh) of solar energy you export to the grid, you receive a full retail credit that offsets your electricity usage during the same time period.
+Each month, the electricity your solar system exports to the grid is netted against what you consume on a 1:1 basis, but this netting happens separately for different time-of-use (TOU) periods.
+This means your solar exports during off-peak hours offset your off-peak consumption, and on-peak exports offset on-peak consumption.

 Ready to start saving with solar?